DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SECURITY-INSIGHTS/Review.md

 # Security Insights for D365 FO

-The following views are available to colate and review user access and security utilization:
+The following view is available to colate and review user access and security utilization:
 - **Security insights by user**
-- **Security insights by license**

-These views are available by navigating to **System administration > Insights for user access and security**
+Navigate to **System administration > Insights for user access and security**

 # Processing
 The following steps are available to initiate or update the required fields.

-## 1. Synchronize user roles and access
+## 1. Build license information
 Synchronizes the current user roles, privileges and accessible menu items.
 This can only be run as batch. <br>
 Subsequent runs only required if menu item privileges change.
+Uses new model of D365 licensing tables to build user licensing information.

 ## 2. Initiate user security groups
 Ability to automatically group similar users

-> Note: This step is only available on **Security insights by user**. <br>

 **Parameters:**
 - Use **Select foundation data for user group creation** to create the user groups by either:
     - **User groups** - utilizes D365 user groups setup in **System administration > Users > User groups**.
 For this option it is not required to rerun the initiate step if more users are added or roles/privilegs change for a user.